Rural Access Scheme

 For selected courses through CQUniversity (CQU), Griffith University (GU), The University of Queensland (UQ), University of the Sunshine Coast (UniSC), and University of Southern Queensland (UniSQ), a number of places are allocated to applicants who are from Rural and Remote backgrounds to study as part of the Rural Access Scheme.

 For, QUT you will be provided with an adjustment to most courses if you are currently living in Rural and Remote areas of Australia.
 If you are year 12 boarder, please make sure your residential address is your home address.

 Find out more about each university’s scheme by following the links below:

 If you have lived in Rural and Remote areas of Australia for five years consecutively (60 full months) or ten years cumulatively (120 full months), the chance to study as part of the scheme may be available to you.

-Choose the “Australian Statistical Geographic Standard Remoteness Areas” check box under the “Classifications” section and select “2016” as the year when searching for your current or previous permanent home address.
+You can check your Remoteness Area category by visiting the Health Workforce Locator website.
+Choose the “Modified Monash model” section and select “2019” as the year when searching for your current or previous permanent home address.

 If you have applied to a Rural Access Scheme eligible course, you will automatically be sent an invitation to apply for the scheme after you submit your application.

 You will need to download and complete the cover sheet and upload it to your QTAC application with supporting documentation by the due date outlined on the form.

 Please note the cover sheet is not required if you are solely applying to QUT.